-Suzuki’s Every is one of the iconic passenger van-style Japanese mini trucks (the other being the Daihatsu Hijet Cargo) that is most famous in Japan as a workhorse of the Japanese Post Office — darting down narrow Tokyo back streets, and climbing snowy mountain lanes to deliver mail all over the country.
-And it’s not just great at delivering packages.
-The flexible rear seating arrangement means it has space for and extra two passengers back there as well.
+Suzuki’s Every is one of the iconic passenger van-style Japanese mini trucks (the other being the Daihatsu Hijet Cargo) — not just great for hauling cargo, but also the flexible rear seating arrangement means it has space for and extra two passengers back there as well.

 Suzuki Every: How It All Started